 Change text as follows:

 Association is sufficient for no-transition message delivery between IEEE Std 802.11 STAs.
 Additional functionality is needed to support BSS-transition mobility.
 The additional required functionality is provided by the reassociation service.
-In the non-GLK case, reassociation is one of the services in the DSS.
+In an ESS with a DS, reassociation is one of the services in the DSS.

+For GLK links, reassociation is one of the services of the IEEE 802.11 General Link convergence function service.

-The reassociation service is invoked to “move” a current association from one AP to another.
-In the non-GLK case, this keeps the DS informed of the current mapping between AP and STA as the STA moves from BSS to BSS within an ESS.
-When a GLK STA is transitioning between different APs, such reassociation involves the removal or disablement of the Internal Sublayer Service SAP at each end of the GLK link between the STA and the original AP, and the creation or enablement of a new Internal Sublayer Service SAP at each end of the new GLK link with the AP to which the STA has associated.
+The reassociation service is invoked to “move” a current association of a STA from one AP to another.
+In an ESS with a DS, the reassociation service informs this keeps the DS informed of the current mapping between AP and STA as the STA moves from BSS to BSS within an the ESS.

+For GLK links, the reassociation service informs the 802.11 General Link convergence function of the current mapping between the GLK STA and the GLK AP as the STA moves from BSS to BSS with in the GLK ESS.
+The convergence function destroys the existing GLK link and establishes a new GLK link.
+The GLK AP and the GLK non-AP STA each coordinate with their IEEE 802.11 General Link convergence functions so that the convergence function destroys, disables, or maintains the existing Internal Sublayer Service SAP.
+If the convergence function destroys or disables the Internal Sublayer Service SAP, the function then creates or enables a new Internal Sublayer Service SAP.
+The service then maps these SAPs to each end of the new GLK link.
+This process allows updates of point to point virtual LANs (see IEEE Std 802.1AC).
 Reassociation also enables changing association attributes of an established association while the STA remains associated with the same AP.
 Reassociation is always initiated by the non-AP STA.
-In the GLK case, the 802.1Q bridge (or bridges) use this information to enable, disable, and update bridging information for the non-AP STA.

-4.5.4.5 Disassociation
+4.5.3.5 Disassociation